Ph.D. University of Pennsylvania

 Since starting to learn German many years ago, my studies have taken me to the University of Richmond for my B.A. in German and English, the University of Pennsylvania for my Ph.D in German Literature, the Freie Universität Berlin for Fulbright research, the Universität zu Köln, the Deutsches Literaturarchiv Marbach, the Schweizerisches Literaturarchiv Bern, and many places in between.

-My primary research interest has always been in theatre and performance studies, and my current research focuses on the intertwining of theatrical performance with historical discourses on the body and disability, particularly regarding the Volkskörper (body of the people).
+My primary research interest has always been in theatre and performance studies, but my current work focuses on the intersection of theatrical performance with disability, gender, and queer theory for my dissertation, Performance Prosthetic: Figuring Heimat in Twentieth-century German Theater.
 Building on the work I began in my dissertation, which investigated the onstage dynamic between the concepts of prosthesis and Heimat, my current book project widens that focus in order to explore how theatre illuminates the complex and contradictory history of the term Volkskörper in the twentieth century.

 In recent years, I have presented on a variety of topics in that area, including Georg Kaiser's Von morgens bis mitternachts, Ernst Toller's Hinkemann, and Friedrich Dürrenmatt's Der Besuch der alten Dame.
 My interests go beyond the twentieth century, however, and I have also written and spoken on several works that fall considerably earlier, such as Daniel Caspar von Lohenstein's baroque tragedy Epicharis, Charlotte von Stein's Dido, C.M.
 Wieland's novel Geschichte des Agathon, and Christian Spuck's balletic adaptation of Büchner's Leonce und Lena.